travisdoor/bl/docs/master/language.md

 ### Array

-Array is aggregate type of multiple values of the same type.
+The array is an aggregate type of multiple values of the same type.
 Size value must be known in compile time.
-Arrays can be inline initialized with compound block, type is required.
-Zero initializer can be used for zero initialization of whole array storage, otherwise we must specify value for every element in an array.
+Arrays can be inline initialized with compound block; type is required.
+Zero initializers can be used for zero initializations of whole array storage, otherwise we must specify value for every element in an array.

 **Example:**